What would you like to know about Thailand's visas and border crossings?

 Citizens of these countries get a free 30-day visa-exempt stay if arriving by air, but only a 15-day stay if arriving by land: Australia, Austria, Belgium, Bahrain, Brunei, Czech Republic, Denmark, Estonia, Finland, Greece, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Israel, Kuwait, Liechtenstein, Luxembourg, Laos, Macao, Malaysia, Monaco, Mongolia, Netherlands, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russia, Singapore, Slovakia, Slovenia, Spain, South Africa, Sweden, Switzerland, Turkey, United Arab Emirates and Vietnam.

 Citizens of these countries get a free 90-day visa-exempt stay if arriving by air or land: Argentina, Brazil, Chile, Peru and South Korea.

 Citizens of Cambodia get a free 14-day visa-exempt stay if arriving by air or land.
 Citizens of Burma also get a free 14-day stay, but only if arriving by air.

-Citizens of the 19 countries listed below are eligible for a visa on arrival that's valid for 15 days and is different from the visa-exempt stay outlined above.
 This visa can be applied for and received same-day at all international airports and most border crossings.
 It costs 1,000 baht and, according to the official line, applicants must provide a 4x6 cm head-shot photo along with proof of onward transport and proof of funds exceeding 10,000 baht.